Bira/octopus-carnival/_drafts/wir-neverwinter-uthgardt.md

     - lets-read
 ---

-The Uthgardt are the barbarians of this Frozen North.
+The Uthgardt are the barbarians of this Frozen North, more Conan-like than Viking-like.
 They're one of the many people descended from the citizens of the human empire of Netheril, which scattered in a lot of different directions when that empire fell overnight.
 The ancestors of the Uthgardt stayed in the region when one of the Netherese flying islands fell here, and learned how to live off the land.
 They take their name from Uthgar, a mythical ancestor who was so badass he ascended to godhood and became one of the exarchs of Tempus, the FR god of war.
 There are many Uthgar tribes today, each one named after a different kind of animal they admire and try to emulate.
 All of them venerate Uthgar along with a series of tribe-specific primal spirits, and don't pay much attention to other gods.

 A PC with this background belongs to the Thunderbeast tribe, who lives in the High Forest way to the east of our regional map.
 A bit before the campaign